 The unethical practice of organ procurement from executed prisoners in China is associated with a large scale of abuse and a cascade of severe human rights violations, including, we contend, organ explantation from still alive human beings, and, upstream, conditioning the supply of prisoners exploited per se or then solicited to ‘freely’ offer organs as atonement for real or supposed crimes.
 Those involved in organ harvesting from still alive prisoners must be prosecuted.
 The unethical practice of lethally procuring vital organs from the living must be prevented by a law prohibiting use of prisoner organs generally, supporting change in the practical legal, medical and popular culture surrounding transplantation in China.
-(Paul et al 2017, 8–9)
+(Paul et al, 2017: 8–9)

-Further evidence that little has changed in China since the supposed reforms is found in a recently published forensic analysis of data from the China Organ Transplant Response System (COTRS) and the Red Cross Society of China.
-This concluded the ‘evidence points to what the authors believe can only be plausibly explained by systematic falsification and manipulation of official organ transplant datasets in China.
+Further evidence that little has changed in China since the supposed reforms is found in a recently published forensic analysis of data from the China Organ Transplant Response System and the Red Cross Society of China.
+This concluded that:

+[The] evidence points to what the authors believe can only be plausibly explained by systematic falsification and manipulation of official organ transplant datasets in China.
 Some apparently non-voluntary donors also appear to be misclassified as voluntary.
-This takes place alongside genuine voluntary organ transplant activity, which is often incentivized by large cash payments’ (Robertson et al 2019).
+This takes place alongside genuine voluntary organ transplant activity, which is often incentivized by large cash payments.
+(Robertson et al, 2019)

-Further evidence of the ability of accessing organs at very short notice is provided by reports early on in the Covid-19 pandemic that a patient in respiratory failure due to Covid infection had successfully been given a double lung transplant.
-The report states ‘The transplanted lungs were donated by a non-local patient after brain death and transported to Wuxi by high-speed railway in seven hours’ (Keyue 2020).
+Further evidence of the ability of accessing organs at very short notice is provided by reports early on in the COVID-19 pandemic that a patient in respiratory failure due to COVID-19 infection had successfully been given a double lung transplant.
+The report states that ‘[t]he transplanted lungs were donated by a non-local patient after brain death and transported to Wuxi by high-speed railway in seven hours’ (Keyue, 2020).
 This however prompts questions about how they were obtained so quickly when the waiting time for a single lung from a suitable donor often runs into years.
-Co-incidentally within days of the lung transplant in China, the judgement of the independent China Tribunal in the UK (2020) into forced organ harvesting was published.
+Coincidentally, within days of the lung transplant in China, the judgement of the independent China Tribunal in the UK (China Tribunal 2020) into forced organ harvesting was published.
 The present author attended one day of the hearings and heard harrowing first-hand accounts of systematic organ harvesting from prisoners of conscience.
-Paragraph 382 of the judgement, noting the short waiting times of typically two weeks for organs in China, states
+Paragraph 382 of the judgement, noting the short waiting times of typically two weeks for organs in China, states:

 Such waiting times are not compatible with conventional transplant practice and cannot be explained by good fortune.
 Predetermining the availability of an organ for transplant is impossible in any system depending on voluntary organ donation.
-Such short-time availability could only occur if there was a bank of potential living donors who could be sacrificed to order.
+Such short-time availability could only occur if there was a bank of potential living donors who could be sacrificed to order.(China Tribunal 2020)

-Improving Prevention of Organ Trafficking and Protection of Victims
+Improving prevention of organ trafficking and protection of victims

-The patterns of organ trafficking in India, Pakistan, Nepal and China, though very different, all show demonstrate clearly the difficulty of drafting and implementing effective legislation both to protect victims and prosecute traffickers.
+The patterns of organ trafficking in India, Pakistan, Nepal and China, though very different, all demonstrate clearly the difficulty of drafting and implementing effective legislation both to protect victims and prosecute traffickers.
 There are, however, particular elements of organ trafficking that, in theory at least, should make it easier to prevent and prosecute than human trafficking for sex work or forced labour.
-This section considers some of the factors specific to preventing organ trafficking and other relevant issues related to prevention of human trafficking in general.
+This section considers some of the factors specific to preventing organ trafficking and other relevant issues related to the prevention of human trafficking in general.

-Education and Prosecution of Health Care Professionals
+Education and prosecution of healthcare professionals